Search Knowledge Base by Keyword

 Additionally, the first column must contain the word Rectangular.

 The appropriate columns for each shape must contain values, while the others must be blank.
 Use one of the provided standards as a template for knowing which columns are required.

 Your final file name must be in the following format: X.Y.csv, where: X is the name of your standard and Y is the type of standard.
 The type must be ducting.
 Ensure the standard type is lowercase throughout. (e.g. – hotel.ducting)

 Lastly, close and re-open EdgeWise once the custom standard is saved to the required folder path.
 Alternatively, you can remove any open structure models, and re-open them.
-Ensure you save your models before doing this.
-The new standard should appear at the bottom of the standards dropdown menu.
+Ensure you save your models BEFORE doing this.
+The new standard should appear at the bottom of the Standards dropdown menu.
 The custom standards .csv must be transferred in addition to your model files if you plan on transferring your project and you are using custom standards.
 From here you can begin extracting geometry with your new custom standard.

-Whether or not you’ve made custom standards, you should proceed to the first real step in the workflow – Semi-Automated Extraction and QA.
+Whether or not you’ve made custom standards, you should then proceed to the first real step in the workflow – Semi-Automated Extraction and QA.